mjdominus/git-util/README.md

 with no argument prints a list of available information.

 `git-getpr` takes a pull request number and pulls the change branch from Github or Gitlab into the local repository.
-It saves the diff between the PR and its base branch into the root of the repo, and prints a summary of its commits to standard error.
+Then it creates a worktree for the branch.
+The `-d` option cleans up again.
+The worktree is under `/tmp/mjd` by default; patches welcome.

 `git-git` is the reverse of `git-command`.
 If you accidentally type `git git commit`, then `git-git` will silently run `git commit` for